angelagomezf/pandas-project/README.md

 ```

 ## Exploring
-I started exploring the dataset given to us in order to start the following step, and I might even say, most important part of this project: cleaning.
+I started exploring the dataset given to us in order to start the following step, and if I might even say, the most important part of this project: **data cleaning**.

 ## Data Cleaning
 Oh man, this has been a challenge.
 My main worry was to keep as many information as possible, but without keeping too many empty values (NaN).
 I spent most of my time figuring out how to do this.